HIIT will enhance your endurance and metabolism. Luckily, for HIIT, you won’t require complex equipment.

 8. Reebok Men’s Crossfit Nano 6.0 Cross-Trainer Shoe

-Reebok Crossfit Nano 6.0 will give you great fit due to its having a heel counter and an anatomical shape.
+Finally, on the list of the best shoes for HIIT training is this Reebok Crossfit Nano 6.0 that will give you great fit due to its having a heel counter and anatomical shape.
 In addition, the shoe has a sandpaper-texture that’ll give you extra grip as you climb using ropes.

 It has polyurethane “NanoShell” and a minimal heel rise that makes it highly breathable, comfortable and very stable.
 Its solid platform and outsole proved for your climbing, jumping, squatting or running.